At the Edges of the West

 Generations after Generations,

-of hardy SoCal seashore women and men.
+of hardy SoCal surfers, both women and men.

 I once body-surfed till tired and cold,